 Test specimens are placed in an enclosed chamber and exposed to a continuous indirect spray of salt water solution (also referred to as fog or mist) which falls-out on to the specimens at a rate of 1.0 to 2.0 ml/80cm²/hour, in a chamber temperature of +35C.
 The pH of the salt solution fall-out should be maintained at a neutral pH ((pH 6.5 to 7.2 – this is also commonly referred to as NSS, which stands for Neutral Salt Spray).
 The chamber climate is maintained under constant steady state conditions.
 The test duration is variable.

-Salt spray testing is performed by placing samples in a test chamber designed in accordance with Paragraph 4 (Apparatus) of ASTM B117 and operated in accordance with Paragraph 10 (Conditions) of ASTM B117.
+Salt spray testing is performed by placing samples in a test chamber designed in accordance with ASTM B117 and operated in accordance with the specified conditions in ASTM B117.

 The test solution to be sprayed is prepared by dissolving pure sodium chloride into pure water, in a ratio of 5% sodium chloride to 95% water, by weight.
 The purity for each should be as specified in ASTM B117.
 At the time the samples are placed into the test chamber, it should be pre-conditioned to the operating temperature of 35˚C and producing fall-out at the specified rate.
 The salt fog fall-out rate is verified by using a minimum of two 80cm2 funnels per salt spray atomiser, each inserted into a measuring cylinder graduated in ml.
 These collectors are located inside the chamber, nominally at the same height as the test samples, one located close to the atomiser and one located away from the atomiser, in accordance with the positions specified in ASTM B117, but also taking into account the chamber manufacturers defined work-space.